 The Sirène would use three modes of energy: solar, electric, and mechanical.
 Two packs of ion lithium batteries located inside the hull would store enough energy for a 6-hour long ride.
 The automated navigation system would also be protected within the hull.

 The first source of energy would come from flexible solar panels located on the deck of the Sirène.
 Similar panels could also cover the owner’s dock and charge the Sirène’s batteries while it’s not being used.

 The second energy source would come from the power grid.
 A smart outboard charger would refill the batteries of the Sirène while it’s anchored (plugged to a CFGI power outlet).

 The third source (mechanical) is a pedal system that would serve to propel the oscillating rear fin.
 A dynamo could also be engaged to the pedals to recharge the onboard batteries at the same time.

 What’s It’s Used For

 The Sirène would be a quiet, personal watercraft.
 It would not emit any CO2, and it would use the sun or human power to take rides on the lake.
 There is a demand for clean and quiet watercrafts for ecological lakes.
 Of course, like any project, this one would need to be developed to meet the performance requirements of customers.
 Would the innovative oscillating propulsion system be more efficient?
 Can a driverless system be developed to avoid other obstacles on the lake and stay at a pre-set distance from the shore?
 The only way to find out is to build a prototype!

-The Sirène concept was developed in collaboration with Jan Bujnak, an industrial designer from the Slovak Republic.
+The Sirène concept was developed in June 2015 by Charles Bombardier in collaboration with Jan Bujnak, an industrial designer from the Slovak Republic.
 Jan graduated from the Academy of Fine Arts and Design in Bratislavia and works as a Freelance designer.
 Jan has also produced the concept images for the Biora emotion sensing bike and the Pegasi propane car.